Information for Graduates

 Whether you are enrolled on a taught or a research course at Oxford, you will need the College’s support at several stages.
 The following information outlines the chief functions the College plays in the progress of your studies, for your reference.
 It should be read in conjunction with the Student Handbook, which is the legally-binding document that relates to the responsibilities of all students and staff.

 The College provides you with single accommodation (if required) for one year (usually the first) of your study at Oxford.
 It will also provide you with library, dining and social facilities for the duration of your course.
 It disburses moneys to graduates in the shape of book and travel grants on an annual basis.
 Once a term the Senior Common Room (teaching and other senior members) hosts a joint dinner with the Middle Common Room (matriculated graduate members of the college) followed by a research seminar presented by a member of the college.

 The College enrols you as a member of the university at the beginning of your course and arranges for the provision of your University Card.
 You will also be required to 'matriculate' at a ceremony which confers membership of the University.

-The College guarantees to the university that you have met the residence requirements that are part of your course (for full information see here).
+The College guarantees to the university that you have met the residence requirements that are part of your course (for full information see 'Regulations for Residence in the University').

-If you are away from Oxford for extended periods of time (more than a week) during term time, you should inform the Academic Registrar.
+If you are away from Oxford for extended periods of time (more than a week) during term time, you should inform the Academic Administrator.
 If you have not met the residence requirements in the course of a year the College may require you to complete them out of term and/or after your degree, before entering you for graduation.
 If you are required to undertake field work as part of your course this may count against residence requirements, but only if you have applied for this through your department.
 You should inform the College of your extended absence in case we need to contact you and cannot do so.